 Occasionally, the locals come and cast the net in the shallow waters and they are not scared of crocs.
-There is a say: the locals are never taken by crocs – I don’t think it is true.
+There is a saying that goes: “the locals are never taken by crocs”, but I don’t think it is true.

-After two days at 7 Emu Station, we drove further and stopped at Borroloola to put some fuel.
-As it was a remote place so we used a fuel funnel with water filter as we didn’t want to take a risk of getting contaminated fuel as we did during our around Australia Trip.
+After two days at 7 Emu Station, we drove further and stopped at Borroloola to refuel.
+As it was a remote place, we used a fuel funnel with a water filter to avoid the risk of getting contaminated fuel, as we did during our around Australia trip.

-A funny thing happened in the shop when I was paying for the fuel.
+A funny thing happened at the shop while paying for the fuel.

-The thing was, they don’t sell boxes, but rather individual cans for $2.50, so indeed it would be very expensive.
-Instead, we bought some water and went off to Lorella Springs which was located only 190 km away.
+The thing was, they didn’t sell boxes, but rather individual cans for $2.50 each, which would indeed be very expensive.
+Instead, we bought some water and continued on to Lorella Springs, which was only 190 km away.